No Tags Found!

 PF (Provident Fund): PF is applicable to employees earning less than Rs.
 15,000 per month.
 In this case, your part-time helper's salary is below this threshold, so PF deductions may also apply.

-Basic Salary Calculation: To calculate the Basic Salary, you'll typically need to consider a certain percentage of the total salary.
+To calculate the Basic Salary, you'll typically need to consider a certain percentage of the total salary.
 Different organizations have different policies, but it's common for Basic Salary to be around 40-50% of the total salary.

 Scenario 1 (Full-time job elsewhere): If your part-time helper is already employed full-time elsewhere and is covered under PF/ESIC there, you may not need to make additional deductions.
-In such cases, it's important to maintain proper documentation and ensure compliance with labour laws.
+In such cases, it's important to maintain proper documentation and ensure compliance with labor laws.

 Scenario 2 (Working at 3 different places): In a scenario where an employee is working at multiple places, all employers may be liable to contribute to PF/ESIC.
 However, there might be a ceiling on the contribution, and this would depend on the specific laws and regulations of your jurisdiction.